Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

    \delta_{u}&=\dfrac{x_C-x_{P_{2}}}{a}
    \delta_{l}&=\dfrac{x_C-x_{P_{4}}}{a}\end{aligned}

-The outer upper and lower squarenesses are calculated as:
+The outer upper and lower squarenesses are calculated with respect to reference ellipse
+arcs:

 .. math::
    :label: squareness